fedora-llvm-team/llvm-snapshots/fedora-copr/project-description.md

-This project provides Fedora packages for daily snapshot builds of [LLVM](https://www.llvm.org) projects such as [clang](https://clang.llvm.org/), [lld](https://lld.llvm.org/) and many more.
+This temporary project provides Fedora snapshot packages for the day {} (yyyymmdd).
+Packages in this project will only be built exactly for this date and for no other date.

-The packages should at least be available for the `x86_64` Fedora rawhide version.
+It will be deleted after {} day(s) automatically.

 To get involved in this, please head over to: [https://github.com/kwk/llvm-daily-fedora-rpms](https://github.com/kwk/llvm-daily-fedora-rpms).